Generating lyrics with RNNs

 Actual english text, however, is not uniformly random, it contains various redundancies which is why it often compresses well from the ASCII 8 bits per character encoding.
 For example, consider the string "technolog".
 The next character could be "y" or perhaps "i" as in "technological" but most other characters like "z" are pretty unlikely.
 If these two choices have roughly 50% probability each, then the conditional entropy of the next character here would be about 1 bit.

-As a frame of reference, super badass scientist and inventor of information entropy Claude Shannon estimated the conditional entropy of English text (reduced to 27 chararacters), given the preceding 100 characters, at something on the order of 1 bit per character.
+estimated the conditional entropy of English text (reduced to 27 chararacters), given the preceding 100 characters, at something on the order of 1 bit per character.
 Compressing Project Gutenberg text, filtered down to a similar 27 characters, with Python's zlib module reduces the ASCII text from 8 bits per character to 2.84 bits per character.

 Training